 Alon Levy and I are having a pleasant discussion about the pros and cons of American-style commuter rail systems.

 One characteristic of most American commuter rail networks is that they are “peaky”; that is, there is a substantial difference in service frequency between peak and off-peak hours.
 Alon sees peakiness as prima facie evidence of underutilization, something to be avoided.
-So let’s explore some of the underlying issues that lead to “peaky” transit.
+Let’s explore some of the reasons why “peaky” transit occurs.

 Low density leads to peaky transit